-Possibility of using this software in combination with records selection tools to define adequate suites of records for nonlinear dynamic analysis of new or existing structures.
+SeismoMatch is an application capable of adjusting earthquake accelerograms to match a specific target response spectrum.
+It can thus be used in combination with records selection tools to define adequate suites of records for nonlinear dynamic analysis of new or existing structures.

-Elastic response spectra and pseudo-spectra
+- Elastic response spectra and pseudo-spectra

-Arias (Ia) and characteristic (Ic) intensities
+- Overdamped and constant-ductility inelastic response spectra Arias (Ia) and characteristic (Ic) intensities

-Cumulative absolute velocity (CAV) and specific energy density (SED)
+- Cumulative absolute velocity (CAV) and specific energy density (SED)

-Sustained maximum acceleration (SMA) and velocity (SMV)
+- Sustained maximum acceleration (SMA) and velocity (SMV)